arvgram/portfolio/README.md

 ### More coming soon!

 ## Contact Information
-Certainly!
-Here's an updated version of the contact information section with a link to your LinkedIn profile:

-## Contact Information
 If you have any questions or would like to get in touch, please feel free to reach out to me.
 You can contact me via email at [arvid.gramer@gmail.com](mailto:arvid.gramer@gmail.com).

 Connect with me on [LinkedIn](https://www.linkedin.com/in/arvid-g-816926114/) to stay updated on my professional journey and explore more of my work.